 Adding a NAS Client for NDMP Backup Operations

-To back up NDMP file system data, you must add a NAS client.
+To back up NDMP file system data, you must add a NAS server.
 (Because the software for the NDMP Agent is installed automatically as part of the MediaAgent installation, no additional software is needed.)

 Before You Begin

 Before adding a NAS Cluster-Mode client, review the considerations.

 The user who adds the NAS client becomes the client owner.
 Client owners have permission to manage the client including changing client settings and adding and modifying subclients.
 For information about client owner security, see Owner Security Overview.

 - From the CommCell Browser, right-click Client Computers, and then click New Client.

 The Add New Client dialog box appears.

 - Under File System, click NAS / Network Share.